 Combined with counseling , self-talk is a very effective method in riding out the unpredictable waves of anxiety.
 Self-talk isn’t an overnight cure, but with time, you will realize you have a better handle when an attack does arise.

 Cognitive Behavioral Therapy

-If you are looking to say good bye to pills or just looking for a way out, I would recommend doing Cognitive Behavioral Therapy.
-It’s what I have had the most success with for my anxiety.
-As a first step, learn about your problem, so if you suffer with anxiety for example, research what anxiety is.
+If you are looking to say good bye to pills or just looking for a way out, Cognitive Behavioral Therapy is a good choice.
+As a first step, learn about your problem, so if you suffer with anxiety, research what anxiety is.
 Find support groups that can help you and confirm that you aren’t the only one going through this problem.

 If you relapse don’t be too hard on yourself, instead reach in your back pocket for the tips you learned along your journey to help you get back on track.
 In managing panic attacks and anxiety, relapses can occur especially if you stop challenging yourself.

 I left this as the last resort as it’s not an option I hold highly as medications are not without their side effects however they can help you get your life back to normal.

 The Hope Toolbox is a toolkit to help you refresh your spirit and find encouragement.